Aman-Pinjara/My-NeuralNetwork/README.md

     2. Desired Number of Hidden layers.
     3. Desired Number of Outputs.
 3. Call the function `objectName.init()`.
-4. You need to provide Number of hidden nodes for all the hidden layers specified in the form of an array.
-OR.
-4. You need to provide an array of weight matrix and an array of bias matrix for all the hidden layers and the outputs layer.
+4. You need to provide Number of hidden nodes for all the hidden layers specified in the form of an array OR  You need to provide an array of weight matrix and an array of bias matrix for all the hidden layers and the outputs layer.

 ## How to train a model and get predictions?